 Repetitive Eye Strain

 The visuals are great, but they aren’t always clear.
 I often found it difficult to properly see what was going on due to the darker shading of the game’s visual style, how far the camera is pulled back or an enemy behind a wall or object.
 You often have to take a second and look at the name and stats of an enemy in the top right of the screen to understand what you’re targeting.
 But that info is so small, and out of the way, it’s easy to forget about.

 Jupiter Hell is a traditional roguelike too.
 That means there is no meta progression.
 Your progress is determined entirely by you progressively growing as a player.
 The game does feature several difficulty settings, which is great.
 However, being lightweight causes the repetition to become grating pretty quickly.

 Playing through the first couple levels means the same weapon types are always going to drop, and you’re going to fight the same enemies with very little variation.
-The roster of enemy types is a little small to begin with, and that fact is compounded when you fight them over and over again with the same pistol, shotgun, and revolver combo at the start of every run.
+The roster of enemy types is a little small in the first place and is compounded by the fact that you fight them over and over again with the same pistol, shotgun, and revolver combo at the start of every run.
 It begins to feel less like a Doom baby, and more like groundhog day.